Hurricane Hermine nears landfall in Florida Panhandle

 Hermine, with its maximum sustained winds reaching 80 mph, was lashing Apalachicola, Tallahassee, St. Petersburg and other cities a few hours before its expected landfall.

+"The center of Hermine should make landfall along the coast of Apalachee Bay during the next few hours, then move across the eastern Florida Panhandle into southeastern Georgia early Friday," the National Hurricane Center said late Thursday night.

+"The center should then move near or over eastern South Carolina on Friday night and near or over eastern North Carolina on Saturday.

-Hermine became a Category 1 hurricane on Thursday afternoon and is expected to slam into the Big Bend region about midnight.
+The storm became a Category 1 hurricane Thursday afternoon, and is expected to lash the area with heavy rains.

+"These rains may cause life-threatening floods and flash floods.
+Heavy rain could reach the coastal Mid-Atlantic states from Virginia to New Jersey beginning early Saturday," the National Hurricane Center said.

 When Hermine makes landfall, it would be the first hurricane to do so in the state since Wilma in 2005.